The Sabotage of Michael's Bestowal

 Chuck's Legacy

-Chuck Thurston spent years developing this thesis, carefully tracing the textual evidence through dozens of UB papers and cross-referencing with biblical scholarship.
-His full paper, "The Sabotage of Michael's Bestowal" (April 2023), contains extensive analysis of Deuteronomy's specific commandments, the role of the Most Highs in mitigating the damage, and Jesus' awareness of the rebel influence on the Jewish leadership.
+Chuck Thurston spent years developing this thesis, tracing the textual evidence across dozens of Urantia Book papers and cross-referencing it with biblical scholarship.
+His full paper, "The Sabotage of Michael's Bestowal" (April 2023), carries the argument further than this presentation can, with extended analysis of Deuteronomy's specific commandments, the role of the Most Highs in mitigating the damage, and Jesus' own awareness of the rebel influence working through the Jewish leadership.

 All citations reference The Urantia Book by Paper:Section.Paragraph.
 The full text is freely available at urantia.org.